nathanamaldonado/Scriptor-Jekyll-Theme/_posts/2024-01-31-january-blog-two.md

 Once I boarded my plane and landed in Miami for my layover, I was shocked to see Julian was on my same flight to Raleigh-Durham.
 Eventually, the telecom let us know that our flight was canceled.
 Instead, I would have to spend the next two days in Miami before the weather cleared.
 In a surprising turn of events, I spent these days trying Publix Deli Subs and playing with dogs in diapers.

 After returning to Durham, I made plans with Mahi and Noelia to get piercings.
 The piercer was offering unlimited facial piercings for $25.
-It would have been financially irresponsible not to take advantage of his generosity, so I got my double helix on both ears, my right ear, and the single helix on my left.
+It would have been financially irresponsible not to take advantage of his generosity, so I got a double helix on my right, single on my left, and my double lobes pierced.
 When I told my brothers about this, they told me to explain this to our parents as an indigenous revival effort.

 They.
 Hurt.
 So.
 Bad.